topherCantrell/ChroniclesOfPiggie/Book/draft/1-100-ILoveCorn.md

 "Oh boy, oh boy!"
 Piggie exclaimed and began squirming in his chair.

-Piggie wore his blue "I love corn" shirt that Violet had sewn for him for his birthday.
+Piggie wore his blue "I love corn" shirt that Violet had made for him for his birthday.
 Instead of the word "love," there was a big red heart.
 Instead of the word "corn," there was a picture of a yellow ear of corn.
 He tucked his napkin into the neck of the shirt and carefully straightened it to protect the art from any dropped food.

 He began singing excitedly, "Do do to-do to-do."
 He shifted to the right side of his chair to adjust his spoon for the third time, ensuring it was perfectly straight.
 Then, he shifted to the left to recheck the level of milk in his cup.
 Finally, he nudged his big shallow bowl to center it on the plate beneath.